mspillman/gallop/README.md

 ### **Z-matrices**
 _GALLOP_ is able to read Z-matrices that have been produced by the ```MakeZmatrix.exe``` program that is bundled with _DASH_.

 An example Z-matrix is below, showing the expected format.
-Lines 1-3 are ignored by _GALLOP_, line 4 onwards contains information about the atoms.
+Lines 1-3 are ignored by _GALLOP_ (but should still be present in the file), line 4 onwards contains information about the atoms.
 The columns have the following format:

 1. Element symbol
 2. Bond length